K8s Project - Understanding and Creating a Service - Part V

 Hereās a breakdown of the important parts:

 - apiVersion: This specifies the API version used to define the service.
-In this case, itās
+In this case, itās v1because weāre creating a basic service.

-because weāre creating a basic service. - kind: It tells Kubernetes what resource weāre dealing with, which is a Service.
+- kind: It tells Kubernetes what resource weāre dealing with, which is a Service.

-- metadata: The name of the service is
+- metadata: The name of the service is myks8project.

-. - selector: This is where the magic happens!
-The selector links the service to the correct set of pods using the
+- selector: This is where the magic happens!
+The selector links the service to the correct set of pods using the app=myks8projectlabel.
+This way, the service knows which pods to route traffic to.

-label.
-This way, the service knows which pods to route traffic to. - ports: We specify that traffic will come through port 80 and will be routed to port 80 on the pods.
+- ports: We specify that traffic will come through port 80 and will be routed to port 80 on the pods.

 - type: Weāre using a ClusterIP service, which exposes the service only within the cluster.